ajslater/pdffile/README.md

 ## Dependencies

-The pymupdf dependecy usually has wheels that install a local version of libmupdf.
+The pymupdf dependency usually has wheels that install a local version of libmupdf.
 But for some platforms (e.g. Windows) it may require libstdc++ and c/c++ build tools installed to compile a libmupdf.
 More detail on this is available in the